 Trading Blox backtested the Turtle Trading System and found that returns were completely flat between 1996 and 2009.

 So it’s entirely possible that the Turtle Trading system was perfect for the era that Dennis was using it, or that the turtles were just lucky, or perhaps both.
 The system doesn’t work in the modern era (at least not in its original form), which could just mean that the markets changed and the system needs to be updated to reflect the new reality.

 On the other hand, Trading Tuition tested a Donchian trend following system and found that it performed quite well over a 12 year period spanning 2004 to 2016.
 The test reported returns of 20-30% with max drawdowns of 17-40% depending on the index being traded.
-Seeing as Richard Dennis’ rules were themselves inspired by Richard Donchian’s (considered the father of trend-following) teachings, this lends credibility to the idea that, while the Turtle Trading system may be out of style, there’s still room for a trend-following system in 2017.
+Those drawdowns aren’t great for that return, but at least it was profitable.
+Seeing as Richard Dennis’ rules were themselves inspired by Richard Donchian’s (considered the father of trend-following) teachings, this lends credibility to the idea that, while the Turtle Trading system may be out of style, there’s still room for a trend-following system in 2018 and beyond.